mehdighelich1379/insurAI/README.md

 # 🚗📊 InsurAI – Vehicle Insurance Risk Modeling

-Hi there! 👋 This repository contains my project for analyzing vehicle insurance data and modeling risk.
+Hi there!👋 This repository contains my project for analyzing vehicle insurance data and modeling risk.

 ---